 Maybe you like the refreshing taste, or maybe you find it more convenient to pick up a bottle of water on your way out of the grocery store.
 Whatever your reasoning, there are many things to consider when purchasing your next bottle of water.

 One of the most important things to consider is that 45% of the bottled water you consume actually comes from local municipal water supplies.
 The other 55% comes from natural springs.
-Large bottled water companies serve a good portion of tap water that’s been filtered through their systems, bottled, capped, and sold with a brand name.
+Large water companies serve a good portion of tap water that’s been filtered through their systems, bottled, capped, and sold with a brand name.
 This includes the water found in larger plastic jugs, which are commonly found around the office.

-Another reason people choose bottled water over tap water is for taste.
+Another reason people choose bottles of water over tap water is for taste.
 Many people insist that water sipped from a labeled bottle tastes better without even realizing they’re likely drinking filtered tap water.
 However, most water experts suggest you install a home or office water filtration system, such as the ones from Artesian Bottleless Water.

-Bottled Water for Your Business
+Water for Your Business

 In a press release by the International Bottled Water Association, the home and office delivery portion of the bottled water industry accounts for 12% of the entire market.
 A majority of these deliveries include 3- to 5-gallon jugs of bottled water and account for more than 1.3 billion gallons of water consumed in homes and offices yearly.

-If you provide bottles of water in your office, then you are contributing to 88% of the bottled water market, which is the fastest growing segment of the industry.
+If you provide bottles of water in your office, then you are contributing to 88% of the bottled water market, which is the fastest-growing segment of the industry.
 In total, the bottled water market costs homes and businesses $1.6 billion annually.
 If everyone switched their services to tap water, that number drops to a little over $3.96 million annually.
 That’s a huge cut in business costs which could drastically benefit your business.

-Producing bottles of water has significant impacts on the environment.
+Producing bottles of water has a significant impact on the environment.
 Not only does it take resources to make plastic, but it also costs to develop drilling wells into natural water supplies.
 Oftentimes, major corporations are destroying wildlife habitats and the landscape of mountainsides just to tap into natural springs.
 This displaces animals and people and pollutes the surrounding underground springs.

 Additionally, producing plastic bottles requires 17 million barrels of oil each year, which could be utilized to fuel one million cars for an entire year.
 Furthermore, polyethylene terephthalate (PET) used in plastic bottle production requires three times the amount of water to produce than is needed to fill.
 This water waste becomes unusable, further reducing the amount of fresh water available for wildlife and other resources.